webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 - **Subscriptions**
   - manage cost for organizations. help you organize access to Azure cloud service resources, and help you control how resource usage is reported, billed, and paid.
   - Azure Subscription is a logical unit of Azure services that's linked to an Azure account(Microsoft Entra **tenant**).
+  - **Classic Subscription Roles**: Account Administrator, Service Administrator, or Co-Administrator.
+It is recommended to use Azure **RBAC** roles for more granular control.
+    - there can be only **one** account or service administrator per subscription.
   - **Rules**
     - all Azure cloud services will belong to a subscription. billing is done per subscription.
     - Azure account can have multiple subscriptions.